-Dr. Eric Caplan, a Vice President of the Kaplan Center, was born in Montreal, Canada.
+Dr. Eric Caplan, a Vice President and Executive Co-Director of the Kaplan Center, was born in Montreal, Canada.
 He received his B.A. in Jewish Studies and Religious Studies from the University of Toronto, where he graduated in 1985.
 Between 1986 and 1990, Eric lived in Israel and pursued M.A. studies at the Samuel M. Melton Center for Jewish Education in the Diaspora of the Hebrew University, Jerusalem.
 Eric received his Ph.D. from McGill University in the fall of 1998.
 He is the author of From Ideology to Liturgy: Reconstructionist Worship and American Liberal Judaism, published by Hebrew Union College Press in 2002.

 Eric continues to research Reconstructionist Judaism and liberal Jewish life in general.
 He is currently studying social activism in contemporary North American Jewish life and preparing for publication a volume of excerpts from the diaries of Mordecai Kaplan, 1951-1978.
 Eric is the Director of McGill’s Jewish Teacher Training Program, Chair of its Department of Jewish Studies, and an associate professor in its Faculties of Arts and Education.
 He is a co-founder of the Kaplan Center.

 Rabbi Jeffrey Schein, Ph.D. is a 1977 graduate of the Reconstructionist Rabbinical College and a 1980 doctoral graduate in education from Temple University.
 For forty years he ran Jewish schools, developed Jewish curricular materials, and taught and guided over a 100 graduate students to their masters degrees in Jewish education at Siegal College in Cleveland where he was the director of the education program.
 He is the author of twelve books and dozens of articles appearing in Jewish and religious education journals.